-All versions of the game also included "Powerup" codes input at the Tonight's Matchup screen.
-These were secret combinations of button presses and stick moves that granted abilities akin to cheats (such as infinite turbo and power dunks).
+All versions of the game also include "Power-up" codes to input at the Tonight's Matchup screen.
+These are secret combinations of button presses and stick moves that grant abilities akin to cheats (such as infinite turbo and power dunks).
 Playing in Tournament Mode disables these.

 Some additional modes were added for console releases, and could be individually toggled in the options screen off the main menu.
 "Hot Spots" place marked circles randomly around the court and reward the player with extra points (up to a 9-point shot) for sinking a basket while standing inside them.
 Each spot clearly displays its value within the circle.
 "Power-up" icons add randomly-appearing icons around the court that bestow an effect when touched (such as enhanced accuracy, instant "on fire," or an earthquake knocking down all other players).
 Finally, some releases included a "Juice" mode that increased the game's speed by a factor of four.
 Once again, playing in Tournament Mode disables all of these.

 The console releases also added an "Injury" stat for each player.
-This stat would increase as the player was repeatedly shoved to the ground, and decrease all his other stats proportionally.
-Substitutions were also increased to each quarter, encouraging injured players to be swapped out for a quarter and come back refreshed.
-It also added a further layer of possible tactics, as a strong player could be shut down with repeated shoving.
+This stat increases as the player is repeatedly shoved to the ground, and decrease all his other stats proportionally.
+Substitutions are also increased for each quarter, encouraging injured players to be swapped out for a quarter and come back refreshed.
+It also adds a further layer of possible tactics, as a strong player could be shut down with repeated shoving.

-Console releases also include an optional "Tag Mode" where you always control the player holding the ball.
+Console releases also include an optional "Tag Mode" where the player always control the athlete holding the ball.
 Passing to a player switches control to that player as soon as the ball connects.
 This mode can be helpful for anyone not content with the A.I. teammate's handling and decisions.

 Computer AI Analysis